Best Sports Betting Sites in Canada: Top Online Sportsbooks

 Most Popular Sports to Bet on in Canada

-Canadian bettors have access to a wide range of sports, but a few stand out because of local interest, league coverage and the number of betting markets available.
-Hockey is the obvious starting point, but football, soccer, baseball, golf and combat sports also give bettors plenty of ways to build pre-game and live betting strategies.
+The most popular sports to bet on in Canada are hockey, football, soccer, baseball, golf, and combat sports, driven by local interest, league coverage, and the number of betting markets available.
+Hockey is the obvious starting point, but each of these sports gives bettors plenty of ways to build pre-game and live betting strategies.

 Football betting is popular because every game carries weight, especially during the NFL season and playoffs.
-Canadian bettors can usually find spreads, totals, moneylines, player props, team props and futures for the NFL.
-The CFL also matters locally, and it can be a good option for bettors who follow Canadian teams closely and understand the league’s pace, field size and scoring trends.
+Canadian bettors can usually find spreads, totals, moneylines, player props, team props, and futures for the NFL.
+The CFL also matters locally, and it can be a good option for bettors who follow Canadian teams closely and understand the league pace, field size, and scoring trends.

 Soccer